mousepawmedia/devdocs/source/setup/first_steps.rst

 Firewall Settings
 ------------------------

-In the previous section, we installed `gufw` for controlling our firewall.
+In the previous section, we installed ``gufw`` for controlling our firewall.
 You can now launch the "Firewall Configuration" application.
 It may also appear in your System Settings.

 Once you bring up Firewall Configuration, set the :guilabel:`Status` switch to "On".
 You can open and close extra ports as needed on this window as well.

 ..
-NOTE:: Unfortuantely, the firewall does not change profiles automatically
+NOTE:: Unfortunately, the firewall does not change profiles automatically
     based on what network you connect to.
 Bear that in mind.

 Virus Scanning